 You should stop using unused plugins, if possible.
 You can also hide WordPress widgets for unnecessary options, helping you improve your dashboard’s speed in WordPress.

-Let’s learn how to show or hide screen options in WordPress dashboard.
+Let’s learn how to show or hide screen options in the WordPress dashboard.

 For example – once you’ve installed security plugins for WordPress, such as WordFence, you can see its widget on the Home screen.

-Similarly, in WordPress dashboard, you can repeat the hiding process on Pages, Posts, and Category pages.
+Similarly, in the WordPress dashboard, you can repeat the hiding process on Pages, Posts, and Category pages.

 Note: If completing the above measures doesn’t improve your site’s dashboard speed, ensure you’re ready to proceed with a Technical audit of everything – including your site’s web hosting measures, images, and TTFB.